asterics/FABI/Settings/3switch-Mouse (BT).md

 ## Basic information
-This configuration is optimised for 3 buttons (connected to inputs 1 and 2) It allows mouse pointer control on a mobile device (Android, BT-mode).
+This configuration is optimised for 3 buttons (connected to inputs 1, 2 and 3) It allows mouse pointer control on a mobile device (e.g. Android) via bluetooth (BT-mode).

 Button1 is used for moving the mouse pointer in the given direction.
 Button2 is used for clicking the left mouse button.